jetbrains-academy/keddit/Keddit/Adding Another Fragment/task.md

 Task
 ---
-Complete the ``post_fragment.xml`` by adding the layout parameters.
-You can look them up at the ``news_fragment.xml``.
+Complete the ``PostFragment.kt`` by adding the `return` statement.

 <div class="hint">
-  Look at the news_fragment.xml and add the similar android:layout_width and android:layout_height parameters.
+  Look at the NewsFragment.kt and add the similar retuen statement, but with post_fragment layout.
 </div>